tfonteyn/NeverTooManyBooks/README.md

 ## User Interface languages:

-- English, Dutch, Portuguese, Vietnamese.
+- Dutch, English, French, German, Italian, Portuguese, Spanish, Turkish, Vietnamese.
-- German, French, Spanish: quality should be very good but could benefit from a native speaker verification.
-- Italian, Turkish: should be usable, but certainly not perfect.
-Verification by a native speaker needed.
 - Czech, Greek, Polish, Russian: mostly machine translated, no guarantees for quality.
 - Volunteers have started on Chinese (58%) and Faroese (16%).
 These will be added if/when completed.
-A NEW CHINESE LANGUAGE VOLUNTEER WOULD BE VERY WELCOME

 Translations are now integrated and editable on [Weblate](https://hosted.weblate.org/engage/nevertoomanybooks/)